List of Slayers characters: Lina Inverse

 Lina specializes in black magic, specifically attack magic that calls upon the power of demons.
-Her signature spell, Dragon Slave, comes from the power of the Dark Lord Shabranigdu, while the Ragna Blade and her most powerful spell the Giga Slave call upon the Lord of Nightmares.
+Her signature spell, Dragon Slave, comes from the power of the Dark Lord Shabranigdu, while Ragna Blade and her most powerful spell Giga Slave call upon the Lord of Nightmares.
 She is also a skilled swordsman, though not on the level of Gourry or Zelgadis, as she lacks physical strength.
-During the series, Lina and company face down and defeat many powerful demons, including a fragment of Shabranigdu, Hellmaster Fibrizo, and Darkstar.
+During the series, Lina and company face down and defeat many powerful demons, including two fragments of Shabranigdu, Hellmaster Fibrizo, and Dynast Graushera.

-Gourry has been Lina's constant companion since the opening of the series, and never leaves her for very long.
-Lina once risks the destruction of the world by casting the unpredictable Giga Slave in order to save Gourry's life.
-Although the two appear to be in love with each other, there is no romance between them.